 I hear the word Brazil, and immediately Rio de Janeiro and the Amazon Forest come to mind.
 Though it was easy to organize our visit to Rio, it wasn’t clear which place provided the best private tours around the Amazon Rainforest (and by private I mean avoiding agencies and massive tourism).
 The Forest occupies 40% of Brazil.
 That is over 3.5 million km2 to choose from!
 We knew we had to stay around the mighty Amazon River, the largest river on earth.
 At the same time, we needed decent infrastructure.
 Most people visit Manaus.
 In fact, the boat from Manaus to Belem is very popular.
 However, we thought Manaus could be too touristic.
-And then we discovered magical Alter do Chao.
+And then we discovered magical Alter do Chao, a treasure hidden deep inside Brazil.

 Alter do Chao

-Who would have thought that Brazil’s nicest beach is not located on the coast, but rather in Alter do Chao, along the river Tapajos, the Amazon’s largest tributary?
+Who would have thought that Alter do Chao hosts the nicest beach in Brazil?
+It is right down in the center, along the River Tapajos, the Amazon’s largest tributary.
 To get there we took a plane from Salvador to Santarem.
 Alter do Chao is some 30 km from the airport so it took us just over half an hour to get there by taxi.
 The town is small and beautiful with a main square, a church, several shops, restaurants and hotels.
 The gorgeous beach is to the north, across on Ilha do Amor.
 Since we went in June, the whole area was flooded.

 Where to stay